danielyxie/bitburner/markdown/bitburner.singularity.universitycourse.md

 boolean

-True if actions is successfully started, false otherwise.
+True if action is successfully started, false otherwise.

 ## Remarks